-Thank you for choosing a British built appliance by Belling.
+Thank you for choosing an appliance from Stoves.

-We hope that the following information will help you to quickly familiarise yourself with the features of the appliance, and to use it successfully and safely.
+We hope the following information will help you to quickly familiarise yourself with the features of the appliance, and to use it successfully and safely.

 Our policy is one of constant development and improvement.
 Strict accuracy of illustrations and specifications is not guaranteed.
 Modification to design and materials may be necessary subsequent to publication.